samaradel/www_threefold/www.threefoldtoken.com/content/faq/global-grid-faq.md

 Please see [homepage](/), for a map showing the availablity of the TF Grid capacity.

-### How is our Grid different from existing IT infrastructure?
+### How is the TF Grid different from existing IT infrastructure?

-We have a hyper-distributed Edge network - our nodes are located very close to capacity users.
-Our network is neutral, very green and very secure.
-We believe the internet should be owned by the people using it - not enormous companies.
-This is very different from the majority of Internet infrastructure which is centralised and owned by large billion dollar datacenters.
+The TF Grid is a hyper-distributed Edge network - Unlike the majority of Internet infrastructure today, which are located in corporately own centralised, resourse intensive, billion dollar datacenters.
+We believe the internet should be owned by the people using it - not enormous profit driven companies.

+In contrast, ThreeFold Nodes are decentralised and located very close to capacity users.
+The TF Grid is neutral, green and secure.

 For more on this see [“Why do we need a new Internet” blog post](/information/need-for-new-neutral-internet/).

 ### What infrastructure is operating on our Grid?

-Our Grid today is built by standard of the shelf infrastructure and operated our Zero OS operating system.
-The grid contains a mix of large racks using off-the-shelf components that are typically located in data centers - as well as pre-fabricated smaller / mobile for hyperdistributed Zero-Nodes.
+The TF Grid is built using standard off the shelf hardware running the ThreeFold Zero OS operating system.

+The TF Grid is made up of large racks using off-the-shelf hardware components that are typically located in data centers - as well as pre-fabricated smaller / mobile boxes for hyperdistribution called ThreeFold Zero-Nodes.

 [Read more in our Zero-Node blog](/information/magical-zero-node/)

-## Our Directory
+## ThreeFold Directory

-### What is our Directory service?
+### What is the ThreeFold Directory (TF Directory) service?

-Our directory service (TF Directory) is a global directory service running on top of a (private) blockchain that publishes all available capacity, services and pricing on our Grid.
+The TF Directory publishes global available capacity, services and pricing on our Grid.
+It running on top of a private) blockchain that publishes all available capacity, services and pricing on our Grid.
 All capacity that is sold via our Directory must be purchased using our Tokens.

 ### When will I be able to use the Grid and Directory Service?